inspiralpatterns/master/README.md

 - 02632 | Introduction to programming and Data Processing (in *Matlab*, August 2016, DTU)
 - 02635 | Mathematical Software Programming (in *C*, Fall 2016, DTU)
 - 02393 | Programming in C++ (Fall 2016, DTU)
+- Project | scripts and data set for the semester project (see report in /papers)

 ### papers
 This folder contains the writings that I have been written in collaboration with some fellow students throughout the master programme in order to fulfill the examination criteria for the so-called *semester projects*.